 Never disconnect the USB cable without exiting the USB mode first.
 Doing so can corrupt image data.
-See "Disconnect the camera from the computer" on page 208 for the correct steps you need to perform to disconnect the camera from the computer safely.
+See "Disconnect the camera from the computer" on page 221 for the correct steps you need to perform to disconnect the camera from the computer safely.

-Connecting the Camera to Your Computer after the First Time
+■ Connecting the Camera to Your Computer after the First Time

-Since you need to install the USB driver and configure menu settings only the first time you connect the camera to your computer, later connections are much simpler.
+Since you need to configure menu settings only the first time you connect the camera to your computer, later connections are much simpler.